How to Import Your Photos Easily from iPhone to Ubuntu 22.04

 The import process may fail if there are 0 KB videos/photos in your iOS devices.
 In my case, the old iPad has “100CLOUD” folder that contains empty MP4 files that interrupted the importing process.

 For the case, you may first search for and kill the frozen ‘gThumb’ app window in System Monitor.
-Then, manually copy and paste your photos from the mounted folder.
+Then, access your photos from the mounted folder.

 As the picture shows, there are usually 2 mounted folders: “Documents on DEVICE_NAME” and “iOS DEVICE_NAME”.
 The DCIM sub-folder in the latter one contains all photo and video files in your iOS device.